-The x-ray showed nothing, two MRI’s, one of the hip and the other of the groin were unmarkable…nothing was wrong.
+The x-ray showed nothing, four MRIs were unmarkable…nothing was wrong.
 No one could give me an answer as to why I was experiencing this horrible, crazy pain.
-I saw 8 physical therapists, 4 chiropractors, went through 22 acoustic compression appointments and saw 5 doctors, not to mention hours and hours of researching online for an answer.
+I saw 8 physical therapists, 4 chiropractors, went through 30 acoustic compression appointments, and saw 5 doctors, not to mention hours and hours of researching online for an answer.

 There were nights when I cried myself to sleep.
-Prays desperately went up for relief and healing, yet nothing was happening.
+Prayers desperately went up for relief and healing.
 I dug into the Word even more.
-It just so happens that in Psalms 91 it occurred to me that the Enemy probably has something to do with this pain.
+It just so happens in Psalms 91 it occurred to me that the Enemy probably had something to do with this pain.
 I dug deeper into the Word, and even read books on spiritual warfare.
 My eyes were opened to a whole new way of going about this injury.

 For the record, the PT helped, but it didn’t do all the healing.
 What helped me even more was putting on my armor and fighting back.
 My prayers got more specific, my physical therapist even prayed for me, AND she understood spiritual warfare.
 In fact, she shared with me how she fought and still fights back.
 And you know what happened?
 My body started to feel better, my hope returned, my faith got stronger, I wasn’t complaining as much, I had spunk in my step, and I felt stronger in more ways than one.

 Just the other day my gut was bothering me.
 There was no reason for it to be upset.
 So I went into my bedroom and gave it a whirl.
 “In the name of Jesus Christ, I command all fowl spirits and demons who are messing with my digestive tract to leave right now and go to the foot of the Cross.
 It’s by the Blood of Jesus that I command you to leave!”
 Instantly, my gut felt better, no joke.
 I totally needed that confirmation.